 CMTS’s Seventh Quarry Farm Weekend Symposium, organized by Judith Yaross Lee (Ohio University), will offer analyses of comic works and practices in film, literature, graphic art, many media genres across the history of American humor with an eye to understanding the rhetorical and cultural significance of comic practices marked by colonial, postcolonial, and neo-colonial relations.
 John Wharton Lowe (University of Georgia) will deliver the keynote address.

-Attention Graduate Students: CMTS will waive all registrations fees and provide free lodging for a select number of graduate students.
-If you are interested in this opportunity, contact Joseph Lemak ([email protected])
+Attention Graduate Students and Contingent Faculty: CMTS will waive all registrations fees for a select number of graduate students and contingent faculty members.
+If you are interested in this opportunity, contact Director Joseph Lemak ([email protected])